 - Robust Control

-Finally, a master's thesis project and colloquium must be successfully completed.
+Finally, a master's thesis project and colloquium complete the programme.

 Study abroad is possible and encouraged.